Binding Tariff Information, BTI

 You can use the BTI when you import or export goods to or from all EU Member States.
 This ensures a uniform tariff classification of your goods.
 A BTI may only be used by or on behalf of the holder, never by other traders.

-In general, a BTI is valid for a period of six years.
+In general, a BTI is valid for a period of three years.
 It is valid throughout the EU.

 A BTI decision is normally provided free of charge.
 However, if Customs incurs specific costs in obtaining expert advise or returning your samples, we may pass these costs on to you.